conda/constructor/CONSTRUCT.md

 system's default Python.
 The user is still able to change this during interactive installation.
 (Windows only)

+## `check_path_length`

+required: False

+argument type(s): ``bool``,

+Check the length of the path where the distribution is installed to ensure nodejs can be installed.
+Raise a message to request shorter path (less than 46 character) or enable long path on windows > 10 (require admin right).
+Default is True.
+(Windows only)

 ## List of available selectors: